miku/issnlister/README.md

 ## Start a harvest or continue a harvest

-With `-c` you can start or continue an interrupted harvest into the same.
+With `-c` you can start or continue an interrupted harvest into the same file.

 ```
 $ issnlister -c file.ndj